Kaarlo Juho Ståhlberg: Early life

 Ståhlberg and his family lived in Lahti, where he also went for grammar school.
 Ståhlberg's father died when he was a boy, leaving his family in a difficult financial position.
 The family moved to Oulu, where the children entered school.
 Kaarlo's mother Amanda worked to support the family until her death in 1879.
 Ståhlberg's family had always spoken and supported the Finnish language, and the young Ståhlberg was enrolled in Oulu's private Finnish lycee, where he would excel, and was the primus of his class.
 In 1889 he graduated as a Bachelor of Arts in Law from the University of Helsinki.
 He gained his Doctorate in Law in 1893.

 Career as academic and civil servant

-Ståhlberg soon began a very long career as the presenter and planner of the Senate's legislation, during the period when Finland was a Russian Grand Duchy.
-He was a "constitutionalist" - supporting the already existing Finnish constitutional framework and constitutional legislative policies, including legislative resistance, against the attempted Russification of Finland.
+Ståhlberg soon began a very long career as the presenter and planner of the Senate's legislation, during the period when Finland was a Grand Duchy under Czarist rule.
+He was a "constitutionalist" – supporting the already existing Finnish constitutional framework and constitutional legislative policies, including legislative resistance, against the attempted Russification of Finland.
 He also came to support the call for women's suffrage, and had a moderate line on Prohibition.

 Ståhlberg served as secretary of the Diet of Finland's finance committee in 1891 before being appointed as an assistant professor of Administrative Law and Economics at the University of Helsinki in 1894.
 It was at this time that he began his active involvement in politics, becoming a member of the Young Finnish Party.